briansunter/graph/site/content/pages/almanack-of-naval-ravikant.md

 ### Arm Yourself with Specific Knowledge

-Specific knowledge is highly technical or creative work that hasn't been fully figured out yet.
-Find it by following your genuine curiosity.
-It will feel like play to you, and work to someone else.
+Specific knowledge is highly technical or creative work that has yet to be fully figured out.
+You can find it by following your genuine curiosity.
+It will feel like play to you and work to someone else.

 > Specific knowledge is found much more by pursuing your innate talents, your genuine curiosity, and your passion.
 It’s not by going to school for whatever is the hottest job; it’s not by going into whatever field investors say is the hottest.